Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Evaluation

-\fakeparagraph{Results} We plot results in terms of test accuracy in \figref{fig:benchmarks}.
-As seen in this figure, \sysname clearly yields the highest accuracy in comparison to the other partial updating schemes on different benchmarks.
-For example, \sysname can yield a final Top-1 accuracy of $92.85\%$ on VGGNet, even exceeds the accuracy ($92.73\%$) of full updating, while GCPU and RPU only acquire $91.11\%$ and $82.21\%$ respectively.
-In addition, we compare three partial updating schemes in terms of the accuracy difference related to full updating averaged over all rounds, and the ratio of the communication cost over all rounds related to full updating in \tabref{tab:benchmarks}.
-As seen in the table, \sysname reaches a similar or even higher accuracy as full updating, while incurring significantly fewer transmitted data sent from the server to each edge node.
-Specially, \sysname saves around $99.3\%$, $98.2\%$ and $77.7\%$ of transmitted data on MLP, VGGNet, and ResNet34, respectively ($91.7\%$ in average).
-The communication cost ratios shown in \tabref{tab:benchmarks} differ a little even for the same updating ratio $k$.
-This is because if the validation accuracy does not increase compared to the last round, the model will not be updated to reduce the communication overhead (also see the first paragraph of \secref{sec:experiment}).
+\fakeparagraph{Results} We report the test accuracy of the model $\bm{w}^r$ along rounds in \figref{fig:multiround}.
+All methods start from the same $\bm{w}^0$, an entirely randomly initialized model.
+As seen in this figure, \sysname clearly yields the highest accuracy in comparison to the other partial updating schemes.
+For example, \sysname can yield a final Top-1 accuracy of $92.85\%$ on VGGNet, even exceeds the accuracy ($92.73\%$) of full updating.
+In addition, we compare three partial updating schemes in terms of the accuracy difference related to full updating averaged over all rounds, and the ratio of the communication cost related to full updating over all rounds in \tabref{tab:multiround}.
+As seen in the table, \sysname reaches a similar accuracy as full updating, while incurring significantly fewer transmitted data sent from the server to each edge node.
+Specially, \sysname saves around $99.3\%$, $98.2\%$ and $88.5\%$ of transmitted data on MLP, VGGNet, and ResNet56, respectively ($95.3\%$ in average).
+The communication cost ratios shown in \tabref{tab:multiround} differ a little even for the same updating ratio.
+This is because if the validation accuracy does not increase, the model will not be updated to reduce the communication cost, as discussed earlier.